Dear Robyn

 I wonder sometimes if when Poppy was in his early drunken days and trudging around New York and Chicago, if maybe he left pieces of a family behind in New Jersey.
 The more the story goes on the more closely connected to him it seems to be.
 There’s been a pull in me to write about him for years.

 While the story is rooted in Cape Breton and New Jersey, the characters have been in a lot of times and places.
-They've been in Harlem in the 20s, Queens in the 40s, and on the Brooklyn Bridge in the future.
+They've been in Harlem and Queens in the 20s, maybe the 40s, and on the Brooklyn Bridge in the future and also the past.
 They were on the Titanic and in Hollywood through the decades.
 They’re at football games and concerts, in theatres, diners, and churches, in VR, in space, at the beach, and in my real life.

 The paintings always felt like worlds looking into other worlds.
 It’s like every canvas is a verse in a multiverse and the whole set is a puzzle piecing pieces of the story of the multiverse together.